 To monitor animal groups for aggressive behavior, you can install CCD cameras around their area of habitation.
 This system will monitor the intensity of animal interactions based on the speed of pixel change.
 You can also implement it to send automatic notifications for whenever there are unusual levels of activity.

-Partner up with Lemberg to tap into AgriTech
+Partner up with Lemberg Solutions to tap into AgriTech

 Using computer vision, you can improve many observation and caretaking processes on the farm, increasing their accuracy and productivity.
-For instance, you can automate the process of weighting farm pigs with computer vision, a project Lemberg is already working to implement.
+For instance, you can automate the process of weighting farm pigs with computer vision, an agritech project Lemberg Solutionsis already working to implement.

 In order to build a computer vision-enabled solution, you’ll need to set up hardware — the eyes of the system — and software — its brain.
 After that, you can track the relevant features of animals over time, monitoring their appearance, behavior, growth and development.
 The software can be taught to automatically recognize target appearances and behaviors and alert farm staff in case of dangerous and abnormal situations.

 If you have a business or a startup in agriculture, chances are we can make a great team.
-Lemberg has many years of professional experience developing data science-enabled solutions, both for people and animals.
+Lemberg Solutions has many years of professional experience in embedded development services, building data science-enabled solutions, both for people and animals.

 Whatever project you have in mind, feel free to discuss it with Slavic Voitovych, our business development manager.